 Upon arrival, I found a grocery store, a few restaurants, and honestly… not much else.
 However, I quickly learned that the town was home to one of the best vantage points in Lanzarote, Mirador del Rio.

 That gorgeous viewpoint paired with some local eateries, a peaceful harbor, and chilled-out walks along the coast make this more than just a ferry port to La Graciosa.

 You probably added Orzola to your Lanzarote itinerary as a gateway to La Graciosa and that is fine.
 But, definitely take the time to explore the small town a bit and see what it has to offer!
 It may just surprise you!

-This is a guide of things to do in Orzola.
+This is a guide to things to do in Orzola.
 If you know what to do in Orzola and have some suggestions, please drop them in the comments.

 Otherwise, this is just a quick Orzola travel guide with a few things to keep you occupied and some tasty places to dine at in one of the best white villages in Spain!